Basic Vegetable Stock

 - about 1 cup total celery the bulbous part you don't eat and the leaves, chopped coarsely

 - 1/2-1 cup total carrots tops and tips

 - about 2 cups total potatoes and other root vegetables: skins and some coarsely chopped root or tubers

 - 1 Tbsp salt (optional)

 To make 1 quart of stock Use a combined total of about 4 cups of mixed veggie scraps.
 Combine all food scraps, very loosely chopped, in to a 2-quart pan with enough water to cover, at least 1-quart plus a cup.
 Bring to a boil.
 Simmer for 20 minutes.
 Strain well.
 Yep, it’s that easy.

 To freeze Let stock cool.
 Pour into a freezer bag.
 Remove the air and seal.
 Label the bag with your stock ingredients.
 Stores well in the freezer for a year.
 Some folks like to freeze individual portions in ice cube trays!
 (Freeze cubes and then store in a freezer bag.)

 To can for refrigerator storage Pour hot stock in to a clean mason jar.
 Lid the jar, and as it cools it will seal.
 Label the jar with your stock ingredients.
 Store in the refrigerator.
 Use within a month.

-Labeling tip I label my stock with the most flavorful ingredient in the title.
-For instance in a mixed-root stock with parsnips, turnips, rutabaga, or beets, I’d likely label it “Rooty” knowing it will impart an earthy undertone to the entire soup.
-If it were onion, celery, and potato, I’d likely just say onion, or even “light soup.”
-If there are any mushrooms, I’d label it “mushroom.”
-I do not recommend storing stock that has broccoli, cabbage, or brussels sprouts as ingredients.
-I find their flavor does not improve soups.
+Labeling tip Label your stock with the most flavorful ingredient in the title.
+For instance in a mixed-root stock with parsnips, turnips, rutabaga, or beets, you could label it “Rooty”, knowing it will impart an earthy undertone to the entire soup.
+If it were onion, celery, and potato, you could say onion or even “light soup.”
+If there are any mushrooms, label it “mushroom.”
+We do not recommend storing stock that has broccoli, cabbage, or brussels sprouts as ingredients (their flavor does not improve soups).